220926NET/trainer-code/CloudConcepts.md

 - Which certifications do they offer?

 # DevOps
-Use google and answer the following question in your own words
+Use google(or your favorite search engine) and answer the following question in your own words

 - What is DevOps?
 What problem is it solving?
 - Why is it so popular?